Sailesh2577/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-Building a tic tac toe using pure JavaScript
+Building a tic tac toe using JavaScript